How To Rank a Service Area Business (SAB) in Multiple Cities

 Service area businesses were thrilled when Google unveiled its new service area features.
 While it’s not as easy as expanding your area’s served radius on a map, it increases the quality of search results, which, in the end, is better for your business.

-There is now a Google Business Profile wizard that helps you specify all of your unique areas served.
-And while it can be a bit tedious (especially if you operate in a lot of cities), it is really very simple.
+A Google Business Profile wizard now helps you specify all of your unique areas served.
+And while it can be a bit tedious (especially if you operate in many cities), it is very simple.

-You can list as many areas by name as you want in this section.
+You can list as many areas as you want in this section.
 The city names you enter will then appear under the Overview section of your Google Business Profile.

 Zip Code SEO Rank

 The problem is that these smaller areas are still covered under city names like Los Angeles and Dallas.
-So, business owners in these types of areas haven’t been able to let their customers know that they serve their specific area until recently.
+So, business owners in these areas haven’t been able to let their customers know that they serve their area until recently.

 Adding New Service Areas to GMB